pirl-unc/lbg-guide/README.md

 ## Assistance

-If you need help with something on the cluster send an email to [informaticshelp@unc.edu](mailto:informaticshelp@unc.edu)
+If you need help with something on the cluster send an email to [informaticshelp@unc.edu](mailto:informaticshelp@unc.edu), which will then reach [Lineberger Bioinformatic Core personnel](https://lbc.unc.edu/index.php/personnel) such as the director Sai Balu or infrastructure supervisor Feri Zsuppan.